srackham/drake/README.md

 **prereqs**:
 An array of prerequisite task names i.e. the names of tasks to be run prior to executing the task action function.
-Prerequisites can be Normal task names, File task names, file paths and globs (wildcards):
+Prerequisites can be Normal task names, File task names, file paths or globs (wildcards):

 - Normal task names must have a matching task.
 - File path prerequisites do not require a matching task.